CRAFT and ITC

 CRAFT teaches self-management and how to engage with positivity, optimism, and compassion.
 These skills can shift relationship dynamics and motivate positive change.

 Dr. Bob Meyers developed CRAFT at the University of New Mexico.
-The Center for Motivation and Change provides CRAFT resources and supports for families.
+The Center for Motivation and Change provides CRAFT resources and support for families.

 CRAFT is one set of essential tools that DO work.
 Families that use these strategies get results and can feel hopeful again.
 They feel empowered and supported and learn to trust themselves again.
 They feel relief that they are getting their lives and their children’s lives back.

 CRAFT is a set of very positive strategies.
-The approach can help you support your son or daughter, especially when they are not so sure they want to change.
+The approach can help you support your son or daughter, especially when they are unsure they want to change.

 You learn new ways to interact with your loved one (positive communication skills).
 It doesn’t implicate or blame the family.
 Instead, it supports them as a positive force trying to deal with a complicated situation as best they can